We increase access to primary healthcare in rural

 Director of Research

-He helped found the UTSC student chapter of DFD/NFN and continues to engage students all across Toronto.
+Ahmad is Director of Research and leads partnerships with Nicaraguan Universities.
+As an undergraduate student, he helped found the UTSC student club chapter and continues to engage students all across Toronto.

 Frequently Asked Questions

 What's your overhead and how much do your staff get paid?

 How can I go to Nicaragua to help?